BelleChiu/github-docs-examples/README.md

 irb(main):002:0>
 ```
 > Here is an example of using a codeblock for an error that appears in bash
+>
+>
 When you can always provide codeblock instead of screenshot
-If you need to take a screenshot make sure
+If you need to take a screenshot make sure it nots a photo from your phone

+>There are certain cases where its okay to take a photo with your phone.
+This is when you are showing something like a keyboard, which does not appear on a computer screenshots.
+If it render on your computer screen it should be a screenshot.

 ## Step 1 - How to take screenshoot